 Screenwriter-director Steven Knight’s latest film, out now in theaters worldwide, is Sergei Bodrov’s “Seventh Son,” an action-adventure epic starring Academy Award winners Jeff Bridges and Julianne Moore, based on a screenplay he co-wrote with Charles Leavitt, inspired by the novel ‘The Spook’s Apprentice: Revenge of the Witch’ (2004) by Joseph Delaney.
 Mr. Knight’s 2014 films as a screenwriter include Lasse Hallström’s delightful “The Hundred-Foot Journey” with Helen Mirren, and the powerful drama “Locke,” which he also directed, and stars Tom Hardy.
-With his name attached to several other upcoming and noteworthy film projects with actors including Tobey Maguire, Emma Thompson, Bradley Cooper and Uma Thurman in the leading roles, Mr. Knight is one of today’s leading and most productive screenwriters who was a guest of honor at last year’s Film Fest Oostende in Belgium, attending the premiere of “Locke.”
+With his name attached to several other upcoming and noteworthy film projects with actors including Tobey Maguire, Emma Thompson, Bradley Cooper, and Uma Thurman, Mr. Knight is one of today’s leading and most productive screenwriters.
+He was a guest of honor at last year’s Film Fest Oostende in Belgium, attending the premiere of “Locke.”

 I think I’d say writer.
 I’ve always written lots of different things: novels, for TV and screenplays.
 Whenever you write anything, you see it happening in your head, and it’s perfect; it is perfectly made, perfectly edited, perfectly acted.
 Then you have to bring it into the world, and you hand it to a director.
 He makes it better—or worse, in some places, but it’s different.
 I think that, if you’re a writer, at some point, you have to think: how close can I get to that on the screen because it’s often wildly different.
 It’s almost a challenge: I want to get as close to that as I can get.

 So that’s the reason why you also started directing, with “Hummingbird” and “Locke” as your first features?

 Yes, exactly.
-I have been lucky enough to work with really good directors who had done brilliant work, but it’s different to the thing I had in my head.
+I have been lucky enough to work with really good directors who had done brilliant work, but it’s different from the thing I had in my head.
 But “Locke” was so contained, so controlled, very few things can vary from what you had in your head, so it’s as close as I ever got.